Bluegrass Roster

 WATCH | LISTEN

-Veteran performers even before they’ve hit their mid-20s, Maddie and Megan are moving beyond their family-bluegrass-band roots and bringing top-drawer technical prowess to songwriting that grows and expands the genre.
-Family harmonies don’t get much better than this — and then the solo enters…
+Veteran performers even before they’ve hit their mid-20s, Maddie and Megan have moved beyond their family-bluegrass-band roots with their debut “All the Quiet People,” released in 2025 to kick off their touring career.
+They bring top-drawer technical prowess to songwriting that grows and expands the genre.
+Family harmonies don’t get much better than this — and then the solo enters and changes everything you thought you knew about this trio.

 Responsible Agent: Chandler Holt